abrahamdominic/portscanner/README.md

 # How to run this script

-- 1 . clone the repo
+- 1. clone the repo using the command below

 git clone https://github.com/abrahamdominic/portscanner.git